printminion/GoogleAppsScript/IndiegogoTracker/README.md

 Indiegogo Campaign Tracker
 ================
-Script for fetching data of desired indiegogo campaign and buldining/updating the graph for later analysing/sharing.
+Script to fetch the data from any indiegogo campaign and to update the graph for analysing/sharing it later.

 Example
 -------